ga-dc/after-wdi/readme.md

 ### Other Ways to Stay Hungry

-* Find an "accountabili-buddy" and use them to set measurable, achievable goals for yourself.
+* Find an "accountabili-buddy" and set measurable, achievable goals for each other.
 * Walk through [leveling up as a developer](http://jasonrudolph.com/blog/2011/08/09/programming-achievements-how-to-level-up-as-a-developer/).
 * Experience the ins and outs of programming for different platforms.
 * Enhance your understanding of the building blocks that we use as developers.
-* Enlighten yourself with koans, katas, and the wisdom of ages.
+* Enlighten yourself with [koans](http://www.lauradhamilton.com/learn-a-new-programming-language-today-with-koans), [katas](http://codekata.com/) and the wisdom of ages.
 * Read a book.
-* Read source code (i.e. for rails, backbone, underscore, or anything that you use).
+* Read the source code for a framework or tool that you have used.
-* Every bug you fix is a level up, but you have to understand why it happened.
-(Root cause analysis)
+* Root cause analysis: every bug you fix is a level up, but you have to understand why it happened.
-* Listen to podcasts (e.g., Ruby Rogues, Javascript Jabber).
+* Listen to podcasts like Ruby Rogues and Javascript Jabber.
-* Understand that all programming happens in a domain.
-Learn the domain you're working in well, and own it.

 # Stay Focused